rsankowski/sankowski-et-al-microglia/README.md

 What I can tell you is that the packages for deep learning were by far the most difficult to install at the time of the analysis of these data.
 In these cases please refer to the documentation of the respective packages.
 When it worked for me I was quite happy and proud :)

 ### 1_load_control_data.R
 This is a somewhat convoluted script that I had used to load the data back in 2018.
 When re-running all analysis I realized that in order to more reliably reproduce the clustering of the paper you need not only the .coutt.csv, but also the other cout*.csv files that you will find in the "data/counts" folder.
 Another unexpected behavior during the loading process is the necessity for the counts files of Pat16.
-The counts of the other patients were loaded together with this case, and the counts table is different when this sample is not loaded concomitantly.
-Even though I have excluded this sample before running RaceID, it is included for the loading.
+The counts of the other patients were initially loaded together with this case, and the counts table is different when this sample is not loaded concomitantly.
+Even though we have not included this sample before running RaceID, it is included for the loading.
+The lines causing this unexpected behavior are lines 148-155, where cells expressing more than 20% of the low-quality cell marker KCNQ1OT1 and genes with a correlation with KCNQ1OT1 < .65 were excluded.
 Since the sample was not included in the final manuscript, it is excluded from the following analyses.
 We have updated the GEO repository associated with this paper with these files.
-All counts files can be found in the data/counts folder.
+All counts files can be found here: https://drive.google.com/file/d/15k-vvl3nOvBh2OQeUCAfUOCsTNi-u3cx/view?usp=sharing.

 ### 2_RaceID_with_all_control_cells.R
 At this point your computer will for the first time need quite some time to run RaceID on all control cells contained in this study.
 This script will return the sc object that you can use to obtain the equivalent of figure 1b containing different cell types.
 Please note that the layout of your t-SNE map will be different as the underlying algorithm has a random process that leads to different embeddings every time.
 You can transfer the embeddings from the original paper based on the provided table ("data/all_ctrl_cells_clusters+embeddings_nn.csv").
 The results of the RaceID analysis are saved under "data/sc_all_ctrl_cells.RData".